sampsyo/cs6120/content/blog/2019-10-21-threads-not-as-libraries/index.md

 To facilitate the writing of race-free, well-defined Pthreads programs, Pthreads offers synchronization primitives such as the **memory barrier** and the **mutex**.
 Synchronization enables the containment of shared memory operations in programmer-defined **critical sections**, where memory operations are defined to be *mutually exclusive*.

-Since C++ is thread-oblivous, compilers are not guaranteed to respect the semantics of synchronization primitives.
+Since C++ is thread-oblivious, compilers are not guaranteed to respect the semantics of synchronization primitives.
 In particular, reads and writes to shared variables may be *moved out of critical sections*, introducing data races and, subsequently, undefined behavior.
 Thus, Pthreads relies on special support from compilers.